zenphantom/ml-git/docs/plugins.md

 </details>

 **Note:**
-The plugin doesn't need to implement all methods defined in plugin contract.
+The plugin doesn't need to implement all methods defined in the plugin contract.

 ## How to create a plugin